UrbanInstitute/covid-neighborhood-job-analysis/README.md

 - **`1-download-data.R`**: Downloads Census tract, state, and CBSA data for the analysis and Census [LODES](https://lehd.ces.census.gov/data/) data aggregated to the Census tract and available on the [Urban Data
   Catalog](https://datacatalog.urban.org/dataset/longitudinal-employer-household-dynamics-origin-destination-employment-statistics-lodes)

-- **~2-produce-geo-files.R`**: Produces some intermediary geogrpahic files including geojsons of all CBSA's tract, and counties in the US, and a tract<>CBSA crosswalk
+- **`2-produce-geo-files.R`**: Produces some intermediary geographic files including geojsons of all CBSA's tract, and counties in the US, and a tract<>CBSA crosswalk

 - **`3-produce-data-files-static.R`**: Produces `lodes_joined.csv` from the Census LODES data which is listing of the number of low income workers in every tract-industry combination in the US